-Huntley School has access for the disabled into most areas in the school.
+Huntley School is accessible to those with additional physical/mobility needs in' into most areas in the school.
 Please see our 'School SEND offer', 'Inclusion Policy and Accessibility Strategy' and our Accessibility Plan for further details.
 We have a number of specialist interventions which we deliver to meet the specific needs of our children on a needs-led basis.